simeononsecurity/simeononsecurity.ch/content/articles/best-code-repositories-comparison/index.en.md

 In the context of government regulations, Azure DevOps is a top choice.
 It can be configured to adhere to various standards, including **FedRAMP, HIPAA, GDPR, SOC 2, and ISO 27001**.
 For more details on the security aspects, explore [Azure DevOps security here](https://azure.microsoft.com/en-us/explore/security) and [Azure DevOps compliance documentation](https://learn.microsoft.com/en-us/azure/devops/compliance/compliance).

-Azure DevOps seamlessly integrates with other Microsoft services, providing a unified and efficient development experience, especially for teams immersed in Microsoft technologies.
+Azure DevOps smoothly integrates with other Microsoft services, providing a unified and efficient development experience, especially for teams immersed in Microsoft technologies.

 ### Azure DevOps: Pros and Cons